scalacenter/scala-advent-of-code/docs/2023/puzzles/day12.md

 Let's create a folder with a file `day12.scala` to hold the core of our code.

-## Scaffold

-Let's create a folder with a file `day12.scala` to hold the core of our code.

 We start by writing two examples and defining three functions `countAll`, `countRow`, and `count` that we will implement later:

 ```scala